mrhadden/FXOS/README.md

 This inital code push has the working, uncommented (for the most part), code.
 It is in flux at the moment, as I migrate the driver model, DOS functions and event model.
 There are bugs galore, but the general idea is intact.
 More to come, so stayed tuned.
 I just wanted to get something out, regardless if it is perfect, prestine code, like I wanted.

+To build it:

+cmake -fmu -f

+To build and transfer/boot it:

+cmake -fmu -f -t

 ## Release Notes
 1) Mouse driver is disabled temporarily.
 2) For full functionality, you need a HD with the "system" directory.
 It is included in the source.